-Many pet owners will encounter an animal emergency at some stage during their life.
+Many pet owners will encounter an emergency at some stage during their pet’s life.
 Perhaps your dog or cat ate something they shouldn’t have, they have a tick, or they’ve been hit by a car.
-Even if your pet doesn’t need emergency care, pet owners know that routine care like vaccinations, worming and teeth cleaning can really add up.
+Even if your pet doesn’t need emergency care, pet owners know that routine care like vaccinations, worming, and teeth cleaning can really add up.

-Pet medical care has been advancing and our furry friends can have many of the same procedures that humans have, such as MRIs, cat scans, organ transplants and cancer treatments.
-However, these procedures can be extremely costly – up to thousands of dollars – and leave pet owners with debt or simply unable to pay.
+Pet medical care has been advancing and our furry friends can have many of the same procedures that humans have such as MRIs, CAT scans, organ transplants, and cancer treatments.
+But these procedures can be extremely costly (up to thousands of dollars) and can leave pet owners with debt or simply unable to pay.

-While pet insurance cover generally has a cap of between $10,000 and $15,000, having a large portion of the bill reimbursed can be the difference between paying from your savings and having to take out a loan.
+While pet insurance cover generally has a yearly cap of between $10,000 and $20,000, having a large portion of the bill reimbursed can be the difference between paying from your savings and potentially having to take out a loan.

-Pet insurance takes away this stress by covering costs so that you won’t be suddenly out of pocket or find yourself unable to pay a large bill if your pet requires care at a time when you don’t have the full payment readily available.
+Pet insurance can help take away this stress by covering a portion of eligible vet bills if your pet is sick or suffers a specified accidental injury.
+This means you won’t be suddenly out of pocket or find yourself unable to pay a large eligible bill if your pet requires care .